 Since you can't honestly judge teaching by testing the students, you also cannot compare teachers against each other, even if they presumably teach the same class or material.
 Teachers will always adjust to the students they have, which will create differences from class to class, from course to course, in spite of attempts to standardize the curriculum or the grading policies.

-But the difficulty for administrators, who need to understand what is happening in the building, is the time it takes to actually visit classes, watch what is going on, sit down and talk with teachers, and so on.
+But the difficulty for administrators, who need to understand what is happening in classrooms, is the time it takes to actually visit classes, watch what is going on, sit down and talk with teachers, and so on.
 In my current school, I get visited by administrators (whether they have ever taught or not) two, maybe three times in a year, for about 15 or 20 minutes per visit.

 Why Stagecraft?